“Psallite Deo nostro Psallite: Psallite Regi nostro psallite. Psallite sapienter!”

 St. Lidwina Basilica, Schiedam (Netherlands)

-Lecture in honor of the men’s choir In Honorem Dei on the occasion of the inclusion of Gregorian chant in the Netherlands Inventory of Intangible Cultural Heritage25–27 July 2023
+Lecture in honor of the men’s choir In Honorem Dei on the occasion of the inclusion of Gregorian chant in the Netherlands Inventory of Intangible Cultural Heritage

 Seminar for Church Organists, Aglona (Latvia)